 Office: ADMIN 3063

 Jason Morris has been teaching political science at UNBC since 2004, and is also an alumnus.
 He has worked in many positions in the so-called “real world” of politics and government.
 As a political scientist, Jason is interested in the politics of health care.
-He researches poverty alleviation best practices in developing countries, with a focus on slums in Kenya.
+He has researched poverty alleviation best practices in developing countries, with a focus on slums in Kenya.
 He has produced a documentary video on youth voting and political participation and conducts public opinion surveys on political issues.
-Jason is also a frequent media pundit for UNBC, volunteers with youth and enjoys playing music.
+Jason is also a frequent media pundit for UNBC and enjoys playing music.

 Canada Research Chair